-EBK permits the addition of fixed-rate mortgages to the coverpool, and this is regulated by separate agreements with the banks.
+EBK permits the addition of fixed-rate mortgages to the cover pool, and this is regulated by separate agreements with the banks.
 EBK establishes the interest rate for fixed-interest mortgages, while the owner banks specify customer terms and interest rates based on borrowing costs and risk assessment for the advance.
+Fixed-rate mortgages are hedged with derivatives which convert them to floating interest rates.
+The company will use derivatives actively to reduce interest-rate risk.